steenk/tripledollar/README.md

 		<button name="but001" onclick="alert('hello')">OK</button>
 	</div>

-but you want to create it with Javascript, and with plain Javascript it can be like this:
+but you want to create it with JavaScript, and with plain JavaScript it can be like this:

 	var div = document.createElement('div');
 	div.id = 'd001';